Robert Young (materials scientist)

-Robert Joseph Young (born 29 May 1948) is a British materials scientist specialising in polymers and composites.
-He is a Professor of Polymer Science and Technology at the National Graphene Institute of the University of Manchester.
+Robert Joseph Young FRS (born 29 May 1948) is a British materials scientist specialising in polymers and composites.
+He is Emeritus Professor of Polymer Science and Technology at the Department of Materials and National Graphene Institute at the University of Manchester.

 Education

 Young was educated at St John's College, Cambridge, where he received his Master of Arts and Doctor of Philosophy degrees.

 Research and career

 Young has published over 330 research papers which have been cited over 37,000 times, leading to a h-index of 91.
 He is known for research on the relationships between the structure and mechanical properties of polymers and composites.
 A particular focus of his work has been the study of how materials such as carbon fibres and spider silk deform at the molecular level.
 He has also studied carbon-fibre composites, carbon nanotubes and the deformation of graphene — a one-atom thick sheet of carbon.
 Among his work on polymer-graphene composites, one important result elucidated for the first time the relationship between composite reinforcement and matrix modulus.

 In his research, Young made a novel use of Raman spectroscopy.
 In this technique, laser light is shone onto a material and the wavelength and intensity of the resulting scattered light is measured and analysed.
 The changes in the light relate to changes in bond length between the atoms of the molecules in the material when the material is deformed.

 He has also co-authored the widely used textbook: Introduction to Polymers.